AaltoSciComp/scicomp-docs/triton/tut/required-cluster-setup.rst

 This course is designed to be a gentle introduction to scaling up from a local workflow to running on a cluster.
 It is not especially focused on the *high performance* part but instead the basics and running existing things on a cluster.
+And just to make it clear: our main lesson isn't just following our tutorials, but teaching someone how to figure things out on other clusters, too.

 Our philosophy for clusters is: